The Hutton family of Marske

 Matthew’s son John (1625-1664) married a Frances Stapleton in 16511.
 Henry Staplyton, also a Rector of Marske from 1694-1738 (List of Rectors), was related to the Huttons14.

-Matthew died in 1666, and as all of his sons had died before him the inheritamce skipped a generation1.
+Matthew died in 1666, and as all of his sons had died before him the inheritance skipped a generation1.
 Whilst Marske Estate had stayed with the family over the period of the Civil War, it had been a close-run thing.

 John Hutton (I).
 1659-1731.
 Owned Marske estate for about 65 years.